adrianjhpc/uknnss-benchmark-ior_mdtest/README.md

 #  UKNNSS Storage Benchmark

-This repository contains information on the GRID benchmark for the UK NNSS procurement.
+This repository contains information on the storage benchmark for the UK NNSS procurement.

 > [!IMPORTANT]